BirdClef/birdclef/README.md

 You must have julia installed on your system.

 ## (Option 1) Using Kaggle to get dataset
-You must have kaggle installed on your system, and you must have the command 'unzip'.
+You must have kaggle installed on your system.
 To install kaggle:
 ```
 $ pip install kaggle